 Do you get regular checkups and see a specialist?

-Even when your RA is less active, regular check-ins with your doctor are important.
-The Arthritis Foundation recommends seeing your doctor at least once a year to manage your RA.
+Even when your RA is less active, regular visits with your doctor are important.
+With RA, you should see your doctor two to four times a year to effectively manage your RA.

 If you are not already seeing a rheumatologist, consider asking for a referral to one.
-Studies have shown that people with RA who see a rheumatologist regularly (several times a year) do better than people who don't.
-A rheumatologist specializes in the treatment of RA, and may be able to tweak your treatment to help you feel even better.
+A rheumatologist is a doctor who specializes in treating arthritis.
+She can review your treatment plan and see if it needs any tweaks.
+Studies show that people with RA who see a rheumatologist regularly (several times a year) do better than people who don't.

-Have you worked with a physical therapist or an occupational therapist?
+Do you work with a physical therapist or an occupational therapist?

-If you haven't tried one, get a referral from your doctor.
 An occupational therapist shows you ways to do specific tasks at home or at work.
-A physical therapist helps keep you moving, stronger and more flexible.
+A physical therapist helps keep you moving, stronger, and more flexible.
 No matter which type of therapist you choose, it's best to see someone who has experience working with people who have arthritis.

 Have you tried Pilates, tai chi, or yoga?

 These slow, gentle, flowing exercises help increase balance and flexibility.
-They may even help reduce pain.
-Research by the Arthritis Foundation showed that yoga poses, breathing, and relaxation significantly reduce joint tenderness and swelling in some people with RA.
-Tai chi has been shown to help reduce chronic pain.
+They may even ease pain.
+Research by the Arthritis Foundation shows that yoga poses, breathing, and relaxation lower joint tenderness and swelling in some people with RA.
+Tai chi has been shown to reduce chronic pain.
 Pilates strengthens your core, taking pressure off your joints.

-All of these holistic exercises benefit your mind and your body.
-They're meditative, and they increase strength and balance.
-But perhaps their greatest benefit is that they help reduce stress.
-Just having RA can increase your stress levels.
+All of these exercises are good for your mind and your body.
+They can be meditative and they help your strength and balance.
+But perhaps their greatest benefit is that they reduce stress.
+Just having RA can be stressful.
 And stress itself can increase your sensation of pain.
 If you haven't already, try one of these mindful exercises to unwind and get stronger, all at the same time.